This is Amy and her brother Max. They are 8 and 12 years old.

 By this time they realize that the best spot is under the trees but they need to find a way to get more people to go past that spot, maybe even make a habit out of it.
 They talk to their friends, Cousin Carol and Artistic Adam, and they agree to help.

 Carol thinks they need to convince people that lemonade is a really good choice.
 She knows most grownups drink coffee in the morning and thinks maybe the lemonade could be an alternative.
-And Dave starts working on a sign they can put up.
+And Adam starts working on a sign they can put up.

 The next week Carols new slogan, carefully placed signs and a brightly colored lemonade booth design by Adam really makes a difference.
 A lot more people are attracted to the area and become regular customers.